Adoption Tax Credit Questions

 1. What Are Qualifying Adoption Expenses?

 Qualified expenses are any expenses necessary for the adoption.
 For example, court fees, agency fees, attorney fees, dossier, travel and meals, and any other expenses that are required.
-The only adoption expenses that do not qualify are birth mother expenses.
+Re-adoption expenses related to the intercountry adoption of a child also qualify.
+Generally, the only adoption-related expenses that do not qualify are birth mother expenses.

 2. Are temporary foster care expenses prior to finalizing adoption considered Qualified Adoption Expenses (e.g. childcare, clothing, furnishings, lodging, food, etc.)?